Bride of the Monster: Plot

-Meanwhile, Strowski silently approaches Willows House and enters through the unlocked front door.
+Meanwhile, Strowski approaches Willows House and enters through the unlocked front door.
 While Strowski searches the house, Vornoff arrives to greet him.
-Their country of origin is interested in Vornoff's groundbreaking experiments with atomic energy and wants to recruit him.
-Vornoff narrates that two decades prior, Vornoff had suggested using experiments with nuclear power, which could create superhumans of great strength and size.
+Their country of origin is interested in Vornoff's experiments with atomic energy and wants to recruit him.
+Two decades prior, Vornoff had suggested using experiments with nuclear power, which could create superhumans of great strength and size.
 In response, he was branded a madman and exiled by his country.
-Strowski reveals that he dreams of conquest in their country's name, while Vornoff dreams of his creations conquering in his own name.
-Craig and his partner return to the swamp by late evening and discover Strowski's abandoned car.
+Strowski dreams of conquest in their country's name, while Vornoff dreams of his creations conquering in his own name.
+Strowski is then attacked and forced into a cage, where the octopus kills him.
+Meanwhile, Craig and Robbins return to the swamp and discover Strowski's abandoned car.
 The partners split up to search the area, Craig heading towards Willows House.
-Back in the secret laboratory, Vornoff uses a wave of his hand to summon Janet to his current location.
-She arrives dressed as a bride, summoned through telepathy.
-He has decided to use her as the next subject of his experiments.
-Lobo is reluctant to participate in this experiment, and Vornoff uses a whip to re-assert his control over his slave and assistant.
-Meanwhile, Craig has entered the house and accidentally discovers the secret passage.
+In the secret laboratory, Vornoff uses a wave of his hand to telepathically summon Janet to his current location.
+She arrives dressed as a bride.
+Vornoff has decided to use her as the next subject of his experiments.
+Lobo is reluctant to participate in this experiment, and Vornoff uses a whip to re-assert his control over him.
+Meanwhile, Craig enters the house and accidentally discovers a secret passage.
 He is himself captured by Vornoff and Lobo.

-As the experiment is about to begin, Lobo is visibly distressed.
+As the experiment is about to begin, Lobo is distressed.
 He decides to rebel and knocks Vornoff out.
 Lobo then releases Janet and transports the unconscious Vornoff to the operating table.
-The scientist becomes the subject of his own human experiment.
+Vornoff becomes the subject of his own human experiment.
 This time the experiment works and Vornoff transforms into an atomic-powered superhuman being.
 He and Lobo physically struggle, and their fight destroys the laboratory and starts a fire.
+Lobo is electrocuted when Vornoff shoves him into a control panel.
 Vornoff grabs Janet and escapes from the flames.
 Robbins and other officers arrive to help Craig.
 The police pursue Vornoff through the woods.
 There is another thunderstorm, and a lightning strike further destroys Willows House.
-With his home and equipment destroyed, a distressed Vornoff abandons Janet and merely attempts to escape.
+With his home and equipment destroyed, a distressed Vornoff abandons Janet and attempts to escape.
 Craig rolls a rock at him and lands him in the water with the octopus.
 They struggle until a nuclear explosion obliterates both combatants.
 Apparently, the end result of the chain reaction started at the destroyed laboratory.
 Robbins says of Vornoff "he tampered in God's domain".